World Chefs: José Andrés serves up Peruvian cuisine with Asian accent

-NEW YORK Award-winning chef José Andrés' China Chilcano restaurant in Washington D.C. showcases Peruvian dishes influenced by Chinese and Japanese immigrants who moved to the South American country in the 19th century.
+NEW YORK, April 7 Award-winning chef José Andrés' China Chilcano restaurant in Washington D.C. showcases Peruvian dishes influenced by Chinese and Japanese immigrants who moved to the South American country in the 19th century.

 Andrés, who helped popularize Spanish tapas in America, added another eatery to his 20 restaurants with Beefsteak, which focuses on vegetables.